-Experience Former Executive Vice President and Chief Financial Officer of Visteon Corporation (a global automotive parts supplier) from 2011 to 2012 equipment rental company) from 2005 to 2009
+Experience Former Executive Vice President and Chief Financial Officer of to 2012.

+Visteon Corporation (a global automotive parts supplier) from 2011

-Former Executive Vice President and Chief Financial Officer of United Rentals, Inc. (an
+Former Executive Vice President and Chief Financial Officer of United Rentals, Inc. (an equipment rental company) from 2005 to